quicwg/base-drafts/draft-ietf-quic-transport.md

 Between different versions the following things are guaranteed to remain
 constant:

-* the location and size of the header form bit,
+* the location of the header form flag,

-* the location of the Connection ID Flag in short headers,
+* the location of the Connection ID flag in short headers,

 * the location and size of the Connection ID field in both header forms,